 Expected commercial and recreational discards in weight are subtracted from the ACT to derive the TAL (Figure 1).
+There are currently no expanded estimates of total chub mackerel commercial dead discards.
+MRIP provides estimates of recreational discards in numbers of fish.

 When setting 2020-2022 specifications in March 2019, the Council agreed to reduce the ACT by 6% to account for expected discards.
 This was based on the commercial discard rate during 2003-2017 according to northeast observer data.
 The Council selected this as a preferred alternative because it was based on 15 years of data.
 It does not explicitly account for recreational data; however, based on information available at the time, the volume of recreational chub mackerel discards was assumed to be low compared to commercial discards, especially in years with targeted commercial fishing effort.
-The previously implemented catch and landings limits are based loosely on years with targeted commercial fishing effort.

-There are currently no expanded estimates of total chub mackerel commercial dead discards.
-Discard percentages based on observer and vessel trip report (VTR) data through 2020 are shown in Table 3.
+Observer data for 2021 are currently incomplete and preliminary; therefore, observer and vessel trip report (VTR) data through 2020 are shown in Table 3.
 The most recent 5 years of observer data show that 43% of total observed chub mackerel catch was discarded, considerably higher than the 6% assumed discard rate previously used to set specifications.
 As shown in Table 2, 2016-2020 were years with comparatively low commercial landings.
 As previously stated, the 2022 ABC is loosely based on the historic high for chub mackerel catch (2013).
 The average percentages over longer time periods are approximately 3% - 7%, depending on the time period and dataset (Table 3).
+After considering similar information in 2020 and 2021, the Monitoring Committee and Council did not recommend a change to the buffer between the ACT and the TAL to account for discards for 2021 or 2022 specifications.

-Staff recommend no changes to the previously implemented 2021 TAL of 4.50 million pounds (2,041 mt) at this time.
+Staff recommend a status quo TAL of 4.50 million pounds (2,041 mt) for 2023-2025.

 Table 3.
-Percent of total commercial chub mackerel catch that was discarded, based on northeast fisheries observer and VTR data, 2006-2020, with associated number of trips.
+Percent of total commercial chub mackerel catch that was discarded, based on northeast fisheries observer and VTR data, 2007-2021, with associated number of trips.